 Sometimes children just need help getting away from a bad situation.
 Provide them with some responses they can use to resist peer pressure.

-Encourage them to avoid giving an immediate "Yes" or "No" answer when friends want them to do something questionable.
+Encourage kids to avoid giving an immediate "Yes" or "No" answer when friends want them to do something questionable.
 They can buy time to make a good decision by saying, "Maybe later," or "I'll wait and see."
 Let them use you as an excuse: "I will be grounded forever if I try that."

 Practice situations with your children, trying various responses that they are comfortable saying.

-Let them play themselves and the peer when you practice.
+Let kids play themselves and the peer when you practice.
 Ask your child what gives him or her trouble when faced with a tough decision, and incorporate that in the practice.
 Use it to help your children build confidence in their ability to say "No."

 Have your child practice the following steps to resist peer pressure: